Smoked salmon is one of the great joys of life! In my opinion, one of the best types is cold smoked salmon.

 The process of cold smoking salmon is actually surprisingly easy and is something that I wish that I had come across earlier in my smoking career.

+My whole family is obsessed with the homemade version!
 Someone is always asking me to make it.

 I love creating it, but it does take time, a little bit of know-how and a couple of special pieces of equipment.